-Charlie’s sculptures begin to take shape in the hot glass studio, using his skill and knowledge to manipulate the molten glass into the shapes and forms which are well suited to traditional glassblowing techniques.
-He builds up layers of glass, trapping cane details between each gather creating a depth and thickness that is exposed during the polishing processes allowing us to see the symmetry and form within.
+Charlie’s glass sculptures start their journey in the hot glass studio, with Charlie using his skills to manipulate the molten glass into the shapes and forms which are well suited to traditional glassblowing techniques.
+He builds up layers of glass, each time trapping cane details between them, creating a depth and thickness that is exposed during the polishing processes allowing us to see the symmetry and form within.

-Once the hot processes are finished, the pieces are taken through various ‘cold’ processes - cutting, grinding, polishing, carving and creating textures to reveal intricate details, adding optical reflections and refractions to the thick polished surfaces.
+Once the hot processes are finished, the creations are taken through a variety of cold processes which include cutting, grinding, polishing and carving.
+This creates textures and reveals intricate details with optical reflections and refractions in the thick polished surfaces.

-Charlie's work can be found in the Elton John Glass Collection as well as in the Liverpool Museums and Galleries, Anglo America Art Collection, Leerdam Glascentrum, Netherlands Outline, Newcastle International Glass Centre and Sunderland Private Art Collections.
+Charlie's work can be found in the Elton John Glass Collection as well as in the Liverpool Museums and Galleries, the Anglo America Art Collection and many other prestigious locations.